The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 Although some nutrients in meat and liver may not meet their recommended daily intakes, don’t worry about it for now.

-These recommended daily intakes are set for the general population who are on an omnivore diet with a high intake of plant food, hence plant anti-nutrients.
+These recommended daily intakes are set for the general population who are on an omnivore diet with a high intake of plant food, hence plant anti-nutrients which can adversely affect absorption.

 If you have never eaten liver before in your life, you can make it easier and break the first week of your plan into 2 weeks.
 Eat only ruminant meat for the first week and introduce liver in the second week.